typst/typst/tests/typ/style/show.typ

 A [= Heading] C

 ---
-// Error: 1-22 unexpected argument
+// Error: 14-22 unexpected argument
 #show heading() as []
 = Heading

 ---
-// Error: 1-28 expected content, found string
+// Error: 14-28 expected content, found string
 #show heading(_, _) as "hi"
 = Heading

+---
+// Error: 7-12 this function cannot be customized with show
+#show upper() as {}

 ---
 // Ref: false